fluencelabs/nox/docs/src/backend/debugging.md

 ## How to

 NOTE: For this guide, you will need compiled Wasm code.
-[Read here](../quickstart/backend.md#compiling-to-webassembly) to learn about compilation to Wasm.
+Please read [here](../quickstart/backend.md#compiling-to-webassembly) to learn about compilation to Wasm.

-### Start your application
+## Start your application

 Run the following command in terminal, it will start your application in a Docker container: